Ten Thousand Bedrooms

-Ten Thousand Bedrooms is a 1957 American romantic comedy film directed by Richard Thorpe and starring Dean Martin, Anna Maria Alberghetti, and Eva Bartok.
-Martin's first film in the wake of the dissolution of his partnership with Jerry Lewis in the team of Martin and Lewis, it was filmed in Metrocolor and CinemaScope.
+Ten Thousand Bedrooms is a 1957 American romantic comedy film directed by Richard Thorpe and starring Dean Martin, Anna Maria Alberghetti and Eva Bartok.
+Shot in Metrocolor and CinemaScope, it was Martin's first film in the wake of the dissolution of his partnership with Jerry Lewis.

 Plot

 Millionaire hotel mogul Ray Hunter flies to Rome to buy another property, the Regent.
 He is picked up at the airport by lovely Maria Martelli, who works for the hotel's owner, the Countess Alzani.

 Ray is reproached by the Countess for the impersonal way he buys up hotels this way, piling up "ten thousand bedrooms" and replacing employees without a second thought.
 He sincerely promises not to do so with the staff of the Regent.

 During the drive back into central Rome, Maria mocks Ray about his buying of numerous hotels.
 Instead of rebuking her, Ray appreciates her frankness, causing Maria to apologize and volunteer to be his translator that afternoon during staff introductions.
 When Maria stops briefly at her home to change, Ray meets the Martelli family, including Papà Vittorio and his other daughters.
 Maria's youngest sister, 18-year-old Nina, takes an almost immediate liking to Ray.

 Maria's current romantic interest is Anton, a poor Polish count who fancies himself a sculptor.
 Nina, meanwhile, tries to catch Ray's eye, while his private pilot Mike is trying to catch hers.

 Nina sees the sights with Ray and wants to marry him, so she asks her father for permission.
 Papa Martelli forbids it, saying in this family all of the eldest daughters must be married before the youngest can.

 Ray tries to speed up that process.
 He sends for two eligible bachelors from America on the pretense of business.
 They are quickly introduced to two other sisters of Maria and Nina.
 But when he makes the mistake of buying Anton's artwork in order to make the poor count feel worthy of proposing to Maria, it backfires.
 Maria is furious and Ray apologizes with a kiss.

 Suddenly realizing he is involved with the wrong sister, Ray is in a fix.
 At a party, Papa Martelli is rushed into saying Ray is engaged to daughter Nina, which upsets Mike so much that he decides to leave.
 Ray hurriedly urges Mike to stay and fight for the girl he loves.

 It takes some doing, but everything finally works out.
 Ray finds a job for Anton that involves him traveling to Bombay for a long period of time.
 Meanwhile, he persuades Maria that he's sincere, and next thing you know, Papa Martelli is planning four weddings.